ougoah/ougoah.github.io/_pages/writing.md

 * Higher localised A-hat-genera for proper actions and applications (with V. Mathai)
 [arXiv](https://arxiv.org/abs/2108.01838)

-* An equivariant Poincaré duality for proper cocompact actions by matrix groups (with V. Mathai).
+* An equivariant Poincaré duality for proper cocompact actions by matrix groups (with V. Mathai)
 <span style="font-weight:410">Journal of Noncommutive Geometry</span>, to appear
 [arXiv](https://arxiv.org/abs/2009.13695)